17 Top Things To Do In Clermont, Florida - Karta.com

 Along the way, you’ll pass playgrounds, boat launches, shaded pavilions, and scenic spots perfect for a picnic.
 Wildlife is abundant here too—keep an eye out for turtles, egrets, and even the occasional otter or alligator.
 The flat, smooth surface and lakefront charm make this one of the most accessible and rewarding trails in Central Florida.

-11. Try Revolution Adventures
+11. Revolution Adventures

 Revolution Adventures is an off-road and outdoor recreation center offering a mix of high-energy and nature-focused activities.
 Located on a 230-acre property, the experience includes guided ATV rides through rugged trails, clay shooting, archery, and even bass fishing in a private lake.
 It’s a hands-on destination ideal for individuals, couples, or groups looking for something active and out of the ordinary.

 Visitors are given safety instructions and professional guidance, making it beginner-friendly even if you've never driven an ATV or handled a bow before.
-For those who enjoy structured adventure with room to roam, this is one of the most unique stuff to do in Clermont.

-For anyone seeking outdoor things to do near Clermont FL, Revolution Adventures is worth the short drive from downtown.
 It strikes a solid balance between adrenaline and nature.
 The grounds are well-maintained, and the staff is experienced in working with all ages and skill levels.
 It’s especially popular for birthdays, team-building events, and family outings.
 With flexible booking options and half-day experiences available, it’s easy to fit this into a broader Clermont trip.

-12. Explore Southern Hill Farms
+12. Southern Hill Farms

 Southern Hill Farms blends rural charm with organized family fun.
 This family-owned farm operates seasonally, offering u-pick blueberries, sunflowers, peaches, and zinnias depending on the time of year.
 What sets the experience apart is the full atmosphere: food trucks, live music, children’s play areas, and shaded picnic spots create an inviting environment.

-If you're wondering Clermont what to do during spring or fall weekends, this is a strong choice.
+If you're wondering what to do during spring or fall weekends, this is a strong choice.
 Everything is locally grown, and staff are present throughout the fields to help visitors understand how to pick produce properly.
 The farm also sells fresh donuts, lemonade, and other handmade goods from its on-site market.

-As one of the most relaxed yet enjoyable places to visit in Clermont Florida, Southern Hill Farms has become a favorite for both locals and visitors looking for a non-touristy experience.
+As one of the most relaxed yet enjoyable places to visit in Clermont, Florida, Southern Hill Farms has become a favorite for both locals and visitors looking for a non-touristy experience.
 There’s no admission fee for general visits (you pay for what you pick), making it family-budget friendly.
-The rural setting also allows for beautiful photography—especially during sunflower season.
+The rural setting also allows for beautiful photography, especially during sunflower season.
 With wide open fields, organized events, and a laid-back pace, it’s ideal for slow, quality time in the Clermont countryside.

-13. Walk or Run the Clermont Clay Loop
+13. Clermont Clay Loop

 The Clermont Clay Loop is a 10-mile unpaved road used by runners, cyclists, and walkers who enjoy long-distance, low-traffic routes surrounded by hills and open land.
 Its reddish clay surface, unique to this part of Florida, adds to the trail’s distinct character and natural beauty.
 The loop offers sweeping views of orange groves, farmland, and native Florida vegetation, with few interruptions from urban development.